mateihub255/FPGAnimations/README.md

 ## Features

-Toggle between two animations using an onboard switch.
+Toggle between the two snaking animations using an onboard switch.

 Speed control via two switches, with selectable clock frequencies of 5Hz, 10Hz, 15Hz, and 30Hz, using two onboard switches.